Posts Tagged ‘Fiction’

 August 1993

 “I’m gonna kill you, you fucking bitch!”
 The young teenager wasn’t playing around, and the crowd surrounding her knew it as she rubbed the other girls face in the dirt before slapping her.
-Other kids and even a few adults stood around watching and cheering.
+Other kids and even a few adults gathered around watching and cheering.
 Clarice couldn’t breathe as Diane’s hand wrapped furiously around her neck.
 As one of Diane’s hands went from Clarice’s neck to her smother her mouth, Clarice did the only thing she could think of.

 “Ahh!”
-Diane jerked her hand back pulling her flesh away from the grip of Clarice’s teeth.
+Diane jerked her hand back, pulling her flesh away from the grip of Clarice’s teeth.
 “Bitch just fucking bit me!” she cried.
 Clarice then grabbed a stone and struck Diane in the side of the head, causing her to fall to the ground.
 The small audience cheered as Clarice rose to her feet.
 Diane was in shock as she wiped the blood from her forehead.
 Clarice wanted to pounce this girl and pound her face into the ground, but she was caught up in the moment.
 This was the first time in her life people were cheering for her.
 In reality, they probably didn’t give a damn about her, but in this moment, she was their champion.
 Shaking the the dust off she could see the faces screaming for blood, but then, there was another face, a face a face that wasn’t cheering, a face she hadn’t seen in a long time.

 She didn’t see the fist flying her way, but she felt it land in her stomach before it sent her stumbling back.
 The crowd roared again as Diane was back on her feet.
 “Now you’re really fucking dead.” she grunted.

 “Hey you kids, get the hell out of here or I’m gonna call the cops!”
-The crowd booed at the owner of the local burger joint who stormed into the parking lot.
+The crowd booed the owner of the local burger joint who stormed into the parking lot.
 ‘You heard me, beat it!”
 He shouted as the audience dispersed.
 Diane took off running without saying a word while Clarice gripped her side where she got hit.
 Watching all the people leave, she didn’t see that face anymore.
 It must have been just the heat of the moment, at least that’s what she told herself while she tried to catch her breath.
 Once she calmed down, she slowly walked away; the excitement of the moment had passed.

 “Oh my god, what happened honey?”
-Clarice’s grandmother asked while wiping her granddaughter’s face with a wet towel.
+Clarice’s grandmother Emily asked while wiping her granddaughter’s face with a wet towel.

 With a smile that took away all her pain, Clarice answered.
 “A boy asked me out.”

 “Wait, you mean a boy did this to you?
 Who is it?”
-Her Grandfather Walter interrupted.
+Her Grandfather Whitman interrupted.
 Clarice had been raised by her grandparents as long as she could remember.
 Filling the role of the protective father, he picked up his sledgehammer and said in complete seriousness.
 “I’ll kill him.”

 “So, she was jealous huh?” her grandmother Emily said.
 “Well,” Emily looked over Clarice’s slim figure, donned in cut off jean shorts and a tank top. “you are turning into a real looker.”